 We work in partnership with parents.
 Promoting an atmosphere where parents and carers feel they can approach us at any time.
 The results have a positive impact on children’s development and learning.
 Parents can review their child’s progress regularly by reading and contributing towards their child’s learning diaries.
 We work closely with other agencies.

-In order to encourage the strong sense of identity and self-esteem vital for a child’s happy and healthy development, we will promote an atmosphere in which each child’s cultural background, religion and home experiences will be acknowledged, valued and respected.
+In order to encourage a strong sense of identity and self-esteem vital for a child’s happy and healthy development, we will promote an atmosphere in which each child’s cultural background, religion and home experiences will be acknowledged, valued and respected.

 We will treat each child as an individual recognising that what works for one does not necessarily work for another.
 No child will be excluded or disadvantaged because of ethnicity, culture or religion, home language, family background, special educational needs, disability, gender or ability.